tingtingwuwu/Predicting-Melting-Point-and-Density-of-DESs-by-ChemBERTa-ML/README.md

 - **descriptor_extraction.py**: This script generates two types of features:
   - **ChemBERTa embeddings** from SMILES strings, capturing intricate molecular patterns and relationships.
-  - **RDKit descriptors** to augment ChemBERTa features with specific physicochemical properties for better model interpretability.
+  - **RDKit descriptors** to augment ChemBERTa embeddings with additional physicochemical information for better model interpretability.

   The extracted features are saved for model training.

 ### Models

-- **chemberta_model_comparison.py**: Trains multiple models (e.g., ExtraTreesRegressor, RandomForestRegressor) to predict DES properties using the prepared dataset and compares performance metrics.
+- **chemberta_model_comparison.py**: Trains multiple models (e.g., ExtraTreesRegressor, RandomForestRegressor) on the prepared dataset to predict DES properties and compares their performance.
-- **chemberta_model_grid_search.py**: Conducts grid search and cross-validation to optimize hyperparameters, boosting model accuracy and robustness.
+- **chemberta_model_grid_search.py**: Conducts grid search and cross-validation to optimize hyperparameters, further improving model accuracy and robustness.

 ### Utilities

 - **correlation_heatmap.py**: Generates a heatmap to visualize feature correlations, aiding in identifying redundant or highly correlated descriptors.
-- **feature_importance_extraction.py**: Extracts and ranks features based on their importance, providing insights into which descriptors most significantly influence predictions.
+- **feature_importance_extraction.py**: Extracts and ranks features based on their importance, providing insights into which descriptors most significantly influence DES property predictions.

 ## Usage